-Subject Description Employment, office, trade, Any employment, office, trade, profession or vocation profession or vocation carried on for profit or gain.
+Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
 Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the Councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a Councillor, or towards his/her election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract made between the Councillor or his/her spouse or civil partner or the person with whom the Councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Contracts Any contract made between the Councillor or his/her spouse or civil partner or the person with whom the Councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council- (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.

 Land and Property Any beneficial interest in land which is

-Land and Property Any beneficial interest in land which is within the area of the Council. (a) 'Land' excludes an easement, servitude, interest or right in or over land which does not give the Councillor or his/her spouse or civil partner or the person with whom the Councillor is living as if they were spouses/ civil partners (aloneor jointly with another) a right to occupy or to receive income.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer Corporate tenancies Any tenancy where (to the Councillor's knowledge)- (a) the landlord is the Council; and the tenant is a body that the Councillor, or his/her spouse or civil partner or the person with whom the Councillor is living
+within the area of the Council.

+(a) 'Land' excludes an easement,

+servitude,interest or right in or over

+land which does not give the

+Councillor or his/her spouse or civil

+partner or the person with whom the

+Councillor is living as if they were

+spouses/ civil partners (aloneor jointly

+with another) a right to occupy or to

+receive income.